-Students transferring credits from an online program or school will be required to take an End of Course (EOC) assessment to receive core credit in English, Math, Science, and Social Studies).
+Students transferring credits from a non-accredited school will be required to take an End of Course (EOC) assessment to receive core credit in English, Math, Science, and Social Studies.
 The student will complete the End of Course (EOC) test within the first 5 days of the school semester/session.
 The test will be administered in the WVA Lab by the WVA staff.
-If the student receives a passing score (70%) on the Wickenburg End of Course (EOC) the student will receive the grade attained through the non-district online program.
+If the student receives a passing score (60%) on the Wickenburg End of Course (EOC) the student will receive the grade attained through the non-district online program.
+Otherwise, the course will transfer in as an elective credit.